|

 -

-- Then nothing happened and the ant just rested, fed on the honey
+- Then nothing happened for days and the ant just rested, fed on the honey

 occasionally.